imrefazekas/harcon/README.md

 harcon = new Harcon( { logger: logger, idLength: 32, Claire: {greetings: 'Hi!'} } )
 ```

+An entity's configuration is an merged object made from the followings (in order):

+- the [millieu](#millieu) object in the configuration of harcon
+- object in harcon configuration associated through the name of the entity
+- the direct configuration passed to the function addicts

+Should you use none of them, and your entity shall be initiated with empty object.

 ## Timeout management

 [harcon](https://github.com/imrefazekas/harcon) has an internal handler - which is off by default - to deal with messages not answered within a reasonable timeframe.